-Another example of a certified company is whether the brand or company producing these films are part of the International Window Film Association (IWFA).
+Another example of a certified company is whether the company producing these films are part of the International Window Film Association (IWFA).
 The IWFA is an educational resource for consumers and industry professionals to learn more about window film.
-The IWFA only allows 9 manufacturers to be apart of their association because of their strict criteria as a producer of window film.
-Therefore, with this certificate, it will prove that their specifications are accurate as it is important to the IWFA to maintain the standards and truthfulness to consumers.
+The IWFA only allows a number of manufacturers to be apart of their association because of their strict criteria as a producer of window film.
+Therefore, with this certificate, it will prove that their specifications are accurate as it is important to the IWFA to maintain the standards to consumers.

 Or VLT in short, is the amount of light that is able to pass through the window film.
 This is a subjective specification as different customers prefer different levels of light coming in.
 Visible light contributes to about 43% of the heat coming from the sun.
 The lower the VLT the darker the film, the more heat is rejected.